TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

+* The lenses allow us to listen to our game better.

 ### 1. Emotion
 * Make sure the [[Games as Play#Play of Pleasure|feelings]] you create are the right ones.
 * But beware [[Confirmation Bias|Observer bias]] and how that influences analysis.